 How Is Feline Asthma Treated?

 For both felines and humans, asthma can’t be cured.
-But the symptoms can be managed with a careful and dedicated treatment plan tailored to your cat’s case and its severity.
+However, the signs can be managed with a careful and dedicated treatment plan tailored to your cat’s case and its severity.
 There are several methods that you can use to treat your cat’s asthma.

 Asthma requires diagnosis by a veterinarian.
 Once they’ve run the tests, they need to rule out other health problems to better determine your cat’s illness and prescribe the right treatment.